 The contribution for pension accrual will not be age-related in the new pension system.
 In other words, a flat contribution (also known as a flat rate).
 With a flat contribution, the same contribution rate applies to everyone.
 So a person's age will no longer be relevant.

-Some employers have age-related contributions, or rising contributions, in their current pension scheme.
+Many employers have age-related contributions in their current pension scheme.
+In other words, a increasing contribution.
 The older you are, the higher the contribution rate and the more is paid in.

 How much is the flat contribution?